brendonperkins/Capstone/README.md

 ## Data Exploration and Preparation Phases

 **Observations:**
-- The Random Forest, F1-Scored model provides the best overall performance with AUC=0.91 and F1=0.70 indicating that it is the best model for distinguishing beteween the target variable's positive and negative classes for the imbalanced dataset.
-Its Accuracy=0.84 was also the highest among models not specifically trained using Accuracy as the scoring metric and only slightly smaller than the model with the best Accuracy=0.86.
 - The dataset is predominantly composed of Native-Born individuals, as illustrated in Plot 08.
 It's important to consider that the factors influencing income levels may differ between Foreign-Born and Native-Born individuals.
 Given the imbalance bewteen these two classes, a second dataset is prepared for distinct modeling and analysis comprising only of the Foreign-Born individuals.
 This approach ensures that the analysis of factors influencing the success of Foreign-Born individuals is not skewed by the characteristics of the majority Native-Born class.
 - The number of records having a target income <=$50K (Majority Class) is substantially more than the number having >$50K (Minority Class).
 To address this imbalance, two modeling approaches were explored: 1) the models were scored using F1 as the metric and Precision-Recall curves to select an optimal threshold for generating confusion matrices and 2) the dataset was rebalanced before using Accuracy as the scoring metric and ROC curves to select the optimal threshold for generating confusion matrices.
 - Individuals >75 years of age are not adequately represented in the dataset (See Plot 10), so the records for these individuals were dropped.